-If you receive an installation verification error that cannot be fixed using a Fixup script, then review Chapter 2, "Advanced Installation Oracle Grid Infrastructure for a Cluster Preinstallation Tasks" to find the section for configuring cluster nodes.
+If you receive an installation verification error that cannot be fixed using a fixup script, then review Chapter 2, "Advanced Installation Oracle Grid Infrastructure for a Cluster Preinstallation Tasks" to find the section for configuring cluster nodes.
 After completing the fix, continue with the installation until it is complete.

-See Also: Chapter 4"Preparing to Install Oracle Grid Infrastructure with OUI"
+See Also: Chapter 4, "Installing Oracle Grid Infrastructure for a Cluster"